- Rate Movie[Total: 8 Average: 4.9]

 |Domestic Gross: $19,393,557||Overseas Gross: $14,033,031|

 “Wonder Boys was a huge disappointment personally.
 I loved the movie, it had a fantastic screenplay and a great cast and we didn’t even get critically acknowledged as far as awards go.
-I thought it was a fucking disgrace.
+I thought it was a f-cking disgrace.
 I’ll be honest – it really hurt my confidence.
 It was a punch in the gut.
 In fact, it was my father who helped me through it.
 His favourite movie is Lonely Are The Brave.
 Nobody saw that when it came out, nobody’s seen it since.
 My father’s disappointment in that movie helped me get over mine with Wonder Boys.”

 One month after Michael Chabon’s novel Wonder Boys was published in March 1995, producer Scott Rudin purchased the rights and then had to renew the option years later.
-The Mutual Film Company was the majority financier of the $35 million movie and foreign rights holder and had three foreign investors that would also distribute Mutual’s products — BBC (U.K.), Tele München (Germany) and Toho (Japan).
+The budget for Wonder Boys was $35 million.
+The Mutual Film Company was the majority financier and foreign rights holder and had three foreign investors that would also distribute Mutual’s products — BBC (U.K.), Tele München (Germany) and Toho (Japan).
 Mutual also handled sales to distributors in other markets.
 Paramount also co-financed Wonder Boys and invested less than $10 million for the domestic rights.

 Wonder Boys was expected to land an end of the year 1999 release and be apart of Paramount’s award slate, but the picture tested poorly and the studio and filmmakers began to feud over the release strategy.
 Rudin and director Curtis Hanson were pushing for a Christmas 1999 release, but the studio eventually decided it would not back the picture in 1999.
 There were talks about positioning it as summer counter-programming and even delaying the release until the end of 2000.
 Paramount opted to dump Wonder Boys with a deadly release date on February 23, 2000 — one week after the Academy Award nominations were announced and Best Picture nominees such as American Beauty and Cider House Rules would siphon any audience Wonder Boys might have.